LGBTQ rights in Australia: Colonial and 20th century persecution

 As part of the British Empire, Australian colonies inherited anti-homosexuality laws such as the Buggery Act 1533.
 These provisions were maintained in criminal sodomy laws passed by 19th century colonial parliaments, and subsequently by state parliaments after Federation.
 Same-sex sexual activity between men was considered a capital crime, resulting in the execution of people convicted of sodomy until 1890.
-[Citation needed] The laws also punished sodomy between heterosexual partners, but did not apply to lesbian relationships.
+The laws also punished sodomy between heterosexual partners, but did not apply to lesbian relationships.
 Oral sex as well as manual sex, whether heterosexual or homosexual, public or private, were also criminal offences.

 Different jurisdictions gradually began to reduce the death penalty for sodomy to life imprisonment, with Victoria the last state to reduce the penalty in 1949.
 Community debate about decriminalising homosexual activity began in the 1960s, with the first lobby groups Daughters of Bilitis, the Homosexual Law Reform Society and the Campaign Against Moral Persecution formed in 1969 and 1970.